Watts-James/Watts-James.github.io-TechComm/README.md

 # How Upload your Resume to GitHub

-A practical guide on how to host and format a markdown resume on github, following the stpes laid out by Andrew Etter in his book Modern Technical Writting.
+A practical guide on how to host and format a markdown resume on github, following the steps laid out by Andrew Etter in his book Modern Technical Writing.

 **Prerequisites:**
 1. Resume formatted in markdown.